Sienna Resources (CVE:SIE) Stock Price Up 22.2% – Here’s What Happened

-The stock has a fifty day simple moving average of C$0.03 and a two-hundred day simple moving average of C$0.03.
-The firm has a market cap of C$9.55 million, a PE ratio of -5.11 and a beta of 1.47.
+The firm has a 50 day moving average price of C$0.03 and a two-hundred day moving average price of C$0.03.
+The company has a market capitalization of C$8.69 million, a price-to-earnings ratio of -4.64 and a beta of 1.47.

 About Sienna Resources